Draft Position Specific Strategy for:

 Playing Your Opponents

 Practice Draft Jujitsu.
-Now, I’m no expert in Jujitsu and I’ll probably be told how wrong I am, but I’ve heard it described by those that do as such: That a Jujitsu fight is a bit like a dance where every move has a countermove and the fighters just progress through the counters until one messes up or doesn’t know the counter.
+Now, I’m no expert in Jujitsu and I’ll probably be told how wrong I am, but I’ve heard it described by those that do as such: Jujitsu is about being adaptable and using the force of your opponent’s attacks against them.
 So Draft Jujitsu is knowing what moves to make in response to the draft, to the other owners, and to be able to take advantage when they don’t know and make the wrong move.
 When teams start taking QBs too early, you don’t.
 When they start taking receivers in the 2nd to pair with their RB1 and dropping what should be early round RBs to your 2.6 or 2.7, you take them.
 When teams are undervaluing tight end in a TE premium or two TE league, make them pay.
 Know what you are going to do in any given situation.

 Perspective on Your Picks